West Harbour, Helsinki

-The West Harbour has two passenger terminals: West Terminal 1 (Länsiterminaali 1, Västra terminalen 1) and West Terminal 2, which opened in February 2017.
-West Terminal 1 is used mainly by passenger ships from Helsinki to Saint Petersburg.
-West Terminal 2 is specialised in fast scheduled traffic to Tallinn, Estonia.
-As of 2024, Tallink and Eckerö Line operate routes to Tallinn.

-The West Terminal 1 will be demolished and replaced with a new passenger terminal with construction beginning in 2025 and planned to end in 2028.
+The West Harbour has a single operational passenger terminal, West Terminal 2 (Länsiterminaali 2, Västra terminalen 2), which opened in 2017.
+West Terminal 2 is used by Tallink and Eckerö Line for fast ferry traffic to Tallinn.
+The former West Terminal 1 building, which was built in 1941 and mainly used by ships heading to Saint Petersburg, was demolished in 2025, with plans to redevelop the site into a new terminal building.
 After the new terminal is completed, the West Harbour will have five places for ships to dock.

-The passenger terminals are served by Helsinki tram lines 7 and 9.